bbauska/learn-javascript/README.md

         in VS Code and install it .

     -   Prettier - Code formatter : For auto - formatting your code
         according to predefined rules .
-It\'s optional but highly recommended .
+It&apos;s optional but highly recommended .

 4.  .
 Create a JavaScript Project :